020: Sarah Forbes Bonetta ca 1851 and Tom Highflyer, 1870

 Sarah Forbes Bonetta was brought to England from West Africa in 1850 where she was presented to Queen Victoria who financed her education and became godmother to her daughter Victoria, born 1863.
-Married to West African merchant, she died in 1880.
+Commander Forbes and his ship HMS Bonetta had their names honoured.
+Married to a West African merchant in Brighton, she died in 1880.

 My thanks to the late Christopher Fyfe